 Cost or Budget for Kinnaur Valley Trip

-In order to estimate the budget for Kinnaur Valley trip, we will consider the most common itinerary for Kinnaur Valley trip as baseline plan.
+In order to estimate the budget for Kinnaur Valley trip, we will consider the most common itinerary for Kinnaur Valley trip as a baseline plan.
 This basic itinerary covers all major tourist destinations of Kinnaur Valley without buffer days but at a relaxed pace.
-It is followed widely by many travelers including me but you can always alter it suit yourself (in case of itinerary questions, leave them here)… As a side note, I do not recommend a Kinnaur Valley trip from Delhi with less than 5-6 days on hand.
+It is followed widely by many travelers, including me, but you can always alter it suit yourself (in case of itinerary questions, leave them here).
+As a side note, I do not recommend a Kinnaur Valley trip from Delhi with less than 5-6 days on hand.

 How to go to Kinnaur from Delhi – Baseline Itinerary

 Below you can see that this sample Kinnaur Valley itinerary we have taken eight days (without any buffer days).
 Please consider that while traveling alone, the cost of accommodation and transportation is bound to increase if you are not using public transport.